 - Trap Pond State Park (Freshwater)

 - Wilmington State Park (Urban)

 The pass only covers park entrance fees.
 It is not valid for anything else.
 I called the parks and recreation office to verify this because I was hoping the pass could be used to get into the water park by Killens Pond.
-Unfortunately, I was told that the pass cannot be used to get into Brandywine Zoo, Fort Delaware State Park, the water park at Killens Pond or State Line Beach.
+Unfortunately, I was told that the pass cannot be used to get into Brandywine Zoo, Fort Delaware State Park, the water park at Killens Pond, or State Line Beach.
 It can only be used for park entrance fees.
-That’s disappointing, but this is still a very good deal!
+This is still a very good deal!